 DEVIATION REQUEST (Attach diagrams, figures, and other documentation to clarify request)

+(REVISED 5-1-2026)

 Part 1: A deviation from the standards of or in Sections 2.2.5.D. and 2.2.5.E of the Engineering Criteria Manual (ECM) are requested for access/intersection spacings proposed which are short of ECM criteria.
 Please refer to the attached Deviation Exhibit 1.